moahmo/phabhub/README.md

 - Phabricator Webhook which, on trigger, sends a POST request to PhabHub service with task event information;
 - You have to have the service deployed somewhere.
 POST route is `${baseServiceUrl}/issues`.

+_Example deployment: deploying the service as a Lambda function with up._

 ### Deployment

-A configuration file is necessary, in this format:
+A configuration file called `config.json` is necessary inside root project directory, in this format:

 ```
 {
   "settings": {